blrobin2/blrobin2.github.io/_posts/2024-06-02-santo-in-the-treasure-of-dracula.md

 category: movie-review
 ---

-Apologies to <a href="https://boxd.it/MltZ" rel="nofollow">CinemaMystic</a>, I jumped on the Gizmoplex season.
+Apologies to <a href="https://boxd.it/MltZ" target="_blank" rel="noopener">CinemaMystic</a>, I jumped on the Gizmoplex season.
 And judging by how poorly the crowdfunding went, probably the last season for a while.

 Straight away, the opening is noticeably cheaper.
-Which I don't have a problem with! <a href="https://boxd.it/MltZ" rel="nofollow">Some folks</a> say the show was at its best when it felt lo-fi.
+Which I don't have a problem with! <a href="https://boxd.it/MltZ" target="_blank" rel="noopener">Some folks</a> say the show was at its best when it felt lo-fi.

 Thin Jonah!
 No more Elliott Kalan on the writing staff :(